lhtsaurabhpratapsingh/delphiReadme/README.md

 XDC3_DELPHI.pas

-> How to copy hash or Private key ?
+## How to copy Transaction hash or Private key ?
->> After perforning operations output will be on GUI pop-up.
+> After perforning operations output will be on GUI pop-up.
 >> Click on pop-up result and press ctrl-c and paste result on notepad.
 >> Then use that result